-40 All that is necessary in a standard static prisoner's dilemma to prove convergence to the - 40 All that is necessary in a standard static prisoner's dilemma to prove convergence to the mutual defection unique Nash equilibrium is the cast-iron logic of dominance reasoning: Whatever Jill (Jack) expects Jack (Jill) to do, she (he) is better off defecting.
-QED This convergence mechanism falls within the ambit of version e of the third meta-axiom. - convergence mechanism falls within the ambit of version e of the third meta-axiom.
+40 All that is necessary in a standard static prisoner's dilemma to prove convergence to the mutual defection unique Nash equilibrium is the cast-iron logic of dominance reasoning: Whatever Jill (Jack) expects Jack (Jill) to do, she (he) is better off defecting.
+QED This convergence mechanism falls within the ambit of version e of the third meta-axiom.
+41 Note that the planary article if a factor of the state of